pauloavelar/go-tlv/README.md

     panic(err) // invalid payload length vs bytes available }

-n.String()          // returns a base64 representation of the raw message n.GetNodes()        // parses the value as TLV and returns a Nodes structure (or error) n.GetUint8()        // parses the value as uint8 (returns error if value is too small) n.GetPaddedUint8()  // parses the value as uint8 and pads it if too small
+n.Base64()           // returns a base64 representation of the raw message n.GetNodes()         // parses the value as TLV and returns a Nodes structure (or error) n.GetUint8()         // parses the value as uint8 (returns error if value is too small) n.GetPaddedUint32()  // parses the value as uint32 and pads it if too small n.GetString()        // parses the value as string

 // all available types: bool, uint8, uint16, uint32, uint64, string, time.Time and Nodes
 ```